daemonio/docker-iota-testnet/README.md

 # docker-iota-testnet

-Docker da testnet da IOTA.
+Dockerized IOTA test-net.

-## Primeiros passos
+## First steps

-Antes de tudo, baixe esse repositório e entre no diretório:
+Before all, first download this repository and enter into the dir:

     $ git clone https://github.com/daemonio/docker-iota-testnet
     $ cd docker-iota-testnet

-## Build & Execução do docker
+## Build & Docker Run

     $ docker build -t="docker-iota-testnet" .
     $ docker run --rm -d -p 14265:14265 docker-iota-testnet

-Espere um pouco, o servidor demora para subir.
-Você pode testar se o servidor está funcionando, digitando:
+The build process download `iri-1.4.2.1.jar` from the main repository.
+This was the version the worked the most for me.

+Wait the server goes up.
+You can see if the server is up with the following command:

     $ curl -H "X-IOTA-API-Version: 1.4.1.6" -X POST -d '{"command":"getNodeInfo"}' http://localhost:14265

-Se aparecer `"curl: (56) Recv failure: Connection reset by peer"` é porque o servidor ainda não subiu.
-Se aparecer informações JSON é porque está tudo ok.
+If you see `"curl: (56) Recv failure: Connection reset by peer"` it's because the server isn't up yet.
+Give it some time.

+If you see some JSON info, congratulations, the server is working:

     {
     "appName": "IRI",